JuanDavidLoperaL/hatchworksCodeChallenge/README.md

 ⚠️ **Important:** This project is **not compatible with Xcode 26** because the **Kingfisher** library, used for image handling and caching, is not yet ready for that version.
 Please use **Xcode 16**.

 ---
+## Project Achitecture
+For this project, I selected the MVVM-C architecture, as I’m familiar with it and it provides a clean and scalable structure for small applications.

 ## Features